 Many other products have been developed at Harbortronics since 1998.
 The DigiSnap 3000 was produced briefly, but was simply too advanced for the needs of most applications.
 The DigiSnap 2800 was a popular variant of the DigiSnap 2000 which allowed control over a stepper motor, enabling time-lapse with integrated motion control.
 This led to the Snap360, a fully integrated time-lapse panoramic turntable.

 Other application specific controllers were developed under contract for other projects, including several for deep ocean cameras.
 The Snap360 was packaged with a custom built photographic strobe/speedlight into a glass cylinder for underwater panoramic photography [featured on the Monster Quest 'Boneless Horror' TV show episode].
 Harbortronics assisted in the re-configuration and custom control over digital cameras to work within multiple oceanographic camera housings, operating at great depths.
 Harbortronics developed a deep-ocean photographic strobe within a glass capsule.
-We are currently producing time-lapse video controllers for other deep-ocean cameras.

 During the first few years, we received numerous requests for ideas on how to equip a standalone time-lapse camera system for use in a variety of outdoor environments.
 There were many people who created their own (DIY) systems and eventually we took the idea to heart, and developed the Time-Lapse Package.
 This system has been in production since about 2004, with many mechanical design improvements over the years, but using the same highly efficient electronics over this entire period.
 We have produced about 4000 Time-Lapse Package systems over time, with sales growing each year.